FDA authorizes Johnson & Johnson’s single-shot coronavirus vaccine, adding to the nation’s arsenal against the pandemic

 “It’s always better to have that — if one vaccine gets in trouble for some reason or isn’t being produced at a high enough rate.
 That’s the most common problem we see when a new vaccine is produced: shortages,” said Nancy M. Bennett, professor of medicine and public health sciences at the University of Rochester School of Medicine and Dentistry.
 “The more the merrier.”

 The advantages of each vaccine against the pathogen are still being untangled.
-Although a single shot of the Johnson & Johnson vaccine didn’t trigger antibody levels to soar sky high, it offered good protection against variants.
+Although a single shot of the Johnson & Johnson vaccine didn’t trigger antibody levels to soar as high as a two-dose regimen, it offered good protection against variants.
 Scientists think that could be because the vaccine robustly triggered another arm of the immune system, T cells, that may provide a different layer of protection.

 Johnson & Johnson’s Janssen Pharmaceuticals unit applied to the FDA for emergency use authorization for the vaccine Feb.
 4, submitting clinical trial data involving 44,000 participants in eight countries.
 On Wednesday, the agency released its analysis that the vaccine was safe and effective.
 On Friday, the agency’s outside vaccine advisers voted unanimously to recommend authorization.